CenturyLinkCloud/PublicKB/Blueprints/deploy-microsoft-sql-server-using-blueprint.md

 * It is not possible at the current time to install SQL to a drive other than C:\ via blueprint.
 Customers can modify the SQL database, tempdb, log locations post install to other volumes using SQL tools
 * The fee's for Microsoft SQL server will be applied automatically to the customers invoice when using the public blueprint.
 These fee's are available in the [Pricing Catalog](//www.ctl.io/pricing).
 If you are unsure what these fee's are please contact your account manager.
 * Licensing fee's are adjusted based on number of vCPU allocated to a virtual machine.
-By using tools like Autoscale, customers billing will be modified as vCPU configurations change.
+Customers billing will be modified as vCPU configurations change.
 * Customers can **add features** to an existing SQL instance by running the blueprint multiple times on the same server and only selecting the additional features required.
 * Customers can **add new** SQL instances by running the blueprint multiple times on the same server.
 * The blueprint does not allow for version mobility.
 Customers who want to change the edition deployed must create a new server and SQL instance with the version desired and migrate their data.

-### Installing Microsoft SQL Server using Group Tasks
+### Installing Microsoft SQL Server using Execute Package

-1. Navigate to the Servers Menu in Control.
+1. Navigate to **Orchestration, Scripts** in Control.

     ![servers menu in control portal](../images/deploy-microsoft-sql-server-using-blueprint-01.png)

 2. Browse to the Group that houses the VM(s) you want to deploy SQL.
-Select More Actions, Execute Package.
+Select M**Execute Package**.

     ![select execute package](../images/deploy-microsoft-sql-server-using-blueprint-02.png)

-3. Search for **SQL** and select the **Install SQL Server on Windows** blueprint.
+3. Search for **Install SQL** and select the **Install SQL Server on Windows** (for version 2008/2012/2014) or **Install SQL Server 2016 on Windows** (for version 2016) script.

     ![search for SQL and choose script](../images/deploy-microsoft-sql-server-using-blueprint-03.png)